 Strictly speaking, the classes SmallValueTypeComparableFrozenDictionary, SmallValueTypeDefaultComparerFrozenDictionary, and SmallFrozenDictionary are not hash tables.
 The search for a value in these classes is performed using a simple linear search via a for loop (Figure 15).

-content Figure 15 – Search in SmallValueTypeComparableFrozenDictionary
+Search in SmallValueTypeComparableFrozenDictionary Figure 15 – Search in SmallValueTypeComparableFrozenDictionary

 In SmallValueTypeComparableFrozenDictionary, since the _keys and _values arrays are sorted, the search can continue as long as the searched key is greater than the current value of _keys[i].